PAINTED ROADSIDE ADVERTISEMENTS - List with Brands

 Overview of second wall

-Prague (Czechia); VI.2002;
+Prague (Czechia); vi.2002;

 pict.
 A. Guët

-Prague (Czechia); VI.2002;
+Prague (Czechia); vi.2002;

 pict.
 A. Guët

 Gaspare Campari (born 1828) started mixing vegetarian ingredients when he was still a boy.
 During the 1840s his concoction was sold throughout Italy.
 Some years later, in 1860, he founded the Gruppo Campari.
-Campari began its international expansion during the 1920s.
-The group acquired many other brands: one of them was Cinzano.

 Previous pages: Vins au quinquina